EronWright/vagrant-mesos-cluster/README.md

 4. Install [Ansible](http://docs.ansible.com/ansible/intro_installation.html).
 5. Install Python [virtualenv](https://virtualenv.readthedocs.org/en/latest/).

+## Clone the repository
+The repository contains a submodule, so clone it using the `--recursive` flag.

 ## Launching the cluster
-Clone the repository, and run:
+Launch the cluster VMs:

 ```
 $ vagrant up